The-Fellowship-of-the-Five/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 - **Dynamic scaling** of requirements by `people` / `days` / `buffer`: those values are stored in state and shown in the UI, but the comparison currently uses the recipe's fixed per-recipe amounts.
 Scaling is the obvious next step.
 - **Real persistence:** `saved` and `shared` are state flags only — nothing is written to storage or sent anywhere yet.
 - **Backend / live inventory sync, map, threats and task tracker** remain out of scope, exactly as defined for this single-capability slice.
+- **No new visuals:** the interface reuses the plain visual design from Assignment 3 (system font, neutral palette); Assignment 4 only adds behavior, state and the result screens already defined in the Assignment 2 wireframe.